sc00pp/signoffagen/README.md

 # The Signoffagen

-Script for isolating singoffs from streamer *ThePrimagen* YouTube: [ThePrimagen](https://www.youtube.com/@ThePrimeTimeagen), GitHub: [ThePrimagen](https://github.com/theprimeagen).
+Script for isolating signoffs from streamer *ThePrimagen* YouTube: [ThePrimagen](https://www.youtube.com/@ThePrimeTimeagen), GitHub: [ThePrimagen](https://github.com/theprimeagen).
 This was just a silly project that I used to practice my Python skills and methods of text parsing.
-Please bare with me as I'm not an actual software developer, just a datascientist with time to spare.
+Please bear with me as I'm not an actual software developer, just a data scientist with some time to spare.
 There will be plenty of bad practices to be seen in this repo.

 ## Installing / Getting started

 Pull the repo.
 Then use `pip install -r requirements.txt` to install dependencies.

-Alternativley, you can simply open the script in your IDE of choice and install any missing libraries.
+Alternatively, you can simply open the script in your IDE of choice and install any missing libraries.

 NOTE: You may need to create some required directories as I can't get git to keep empty directories in the project.

-Once isntalled, open Primeagen's video library found here: https://www.youtube.com/@ThePrimeTimeagen/videos. scroll to the bottom (holding down the End key helps) until videos stop loading.
+Once installed, open Primeagen's video library found here: https://www.youtube.com/@ThePrimeTimeagen/videos. scroll to the bottom (holding down the End key helps) until videos stop loading.

 Open the browser dev tools and copy the HTML element that contains all the video thumbnails, links and titles.
 Paste these into `export.html`.